 I wondered if it might be stress-related, since stress can do a number on your skin, but Talakoub says, that is not the case with KP — no amount of meditating or avoiding inflammatory foods in your diet will help calm the mild inflammation.
 KP is genetic, meaning there is unfortunately nothing you can do to prevent it.
 Most people start to notice the bumps in childhood or once they hit their teens (thanks to the hormonal roller coaster of puberty).
 That being said, “because it’s an indication of sensitive or dry skin, it will often be found in the same patients who have eczema,” says Shari Marchbein, M.D., a board-certified dermatologist in New York.

 The bottom line: There is no miracle cure for keratosis pilaris, Talakoub says.
-But the good news is that it is a pretty mild condition — for some people it even goes away on its own (or gets noticeably better as you age), according to a Mayo Clinic study.
+But the good news is that it is a pretty mild condition — for some the people the “chicken skin” even goes away on its own (or gets noticeably better as you age), according to a Mayo Clinic study.

 How to Smooth Things Over